Paramahansa Yogananda: Teaching in America

-In his autobiography, Yogananda writes that he received a vision one day in 1920 while meditating at his Ranchi school: faces of a multitude of Americans passed before his mind's eye, intimating to him that he would soon go to America.
+In his autobiography, Autobiography of a Yogi, Yogananda writes that he received a vision one day in 1920 while meditating at his Ranchi school: faces of a multitude of Americans passed before his mind's eye, intimating to him that he would soon go to America.
 After giving charge of the school over to its faculty (and eventually to his childhood friend Swami Satyananda), he left for Calcutta.
 On the following day, he received an invitation from the American Unitarian Association to serve as India's delegate to an International Congress of Religious Liberals convening that year in Boston.
 Yogananda sought his guru's advice, and Sri Yukteswar advised him to go.
 According to Philip Goldberg, Yogananda shared the following account in his Autobiography of a Yogi.
 While in deep prayer in his room, he received a surprise visit from Mahavatar Babaji, the foremost guru of his lineage, who told him directly that he was the one chosen to spread Kriya Yoga to the West.
 Reassured and uplifted, Yogananda soon afterwards accepted the offer to go to Boston.
 This account became a standard feature of his lectures.